vinerz/amivisible/README.md

 ## Known issues

-There is currently no way to stop monitoring an object.
+* There is currently no way to stop monitoring an object.
+* There is no way to change the scroll parent.
+We can only check for window now.

 ## Compatibility